 The current date is September 06, 2024.

-The value that is templated into the prompt is always kept up to date, so any updates will be reflected in the prompt in the next turn that is sent to the LLM.
+The value templated into the prompt is always kept up to date, so any updates will be reflected in the next turn sent to the LLM.

 from datetime import datetime